 CREDIT FOR COURSES TAKEN OUTSIDE THE THS PROGRAM

 Courses taken off campus require prior administrative approval.
 Courses successfully completed will be recorded on the transcript with no percentage grade assigned (AC ¨C additional credit).
 These courses are in addition to the state and local graduation requirements and may not be used to supplant/meet graduation requirements.

-All withdrawals are done through the students counselor in the guidance department.
-Students must have written permission of their parents to withdraw from school until they have reached eighteen years of age.
+All withdrawals are done through the students counselor in the School Counseling Department.
+Students under eighteen years of age must have their parents/guardians come to the School Counseling Department to sign necessary forms for withdrawal from school.
 Students must return all book/materials that belong to the school prior to withdrawing.
 If books/materials have been lost or stolen, the student must pay replacement costs.
-No transcripts can be released if students do not follow the official withdrawal process through the guidance department.
+No transcripts can be released if students do not follow the official withdrawal process through the School Counseling Department.
 IN ACCORDANCE WITH STATE STATUTES, STUDENTS WHO WITDRAW FROM SCHOOL MAY BE REQUIRED TO WAIT UP TO 90 DAYS BEFORE RE-ENROLLING.

-Report cards will be issued at the end of each quarter.
+Report cards will be mailed at the end of each marking period.

 NOTIFICATION TO PARENTS - NO CHILD LEFT BEHIND ACT OF 2001:

 Parents of all children in a school or program supported by Title I funds may request information regarding the professional qualifications of the students' classroom teachers.
 Upon request, this information will be provided in a timely fashion and will include:

 1. Whether their child's teacher has met the State qualifications and licensing criteria for the grade levels and subject areas in which the teacher has provided instruction to the child;